fbpx

 Lion photo op at Oregon Zoo in Portland, OR

-My son humored me with this fun photo op!
+Exploring the Oregon Zoo in Portland with Your Preschoolers: My son humored me with this fun photo op!
 Photo credit: Marcie Cheung

-However, as soon as we entered the zoo, the crowds dissipated and it felt like we were on a VIP tour.
-Unlike many zoo experiences, the exhibit areas felt spread out and we enjoyed walking through nature.
+However, as soon as we entered the zoo, the crowds dissipated, and it felt like we were on a VIP tour.
+Unlike many zoo experiences, the exhibit areas felt spread out, and we enjoyed walking through nature.

 What’s Coming Up at the Oregon Zoo